 My wedding can go ahead but not as planned

-If your wedding can go ahead, but with significant changes to what was initially agreed, you may also be entitled to a refund.
+The CMA’s guidance states that if your day can go ahead but with significant changes to what was initially agreed, you may be entitled to a refund.

-Your contract is likely to have been frustrated, for example, if you’re allowed far fewer guests than you’d planned for.
+Your contract is likely to have been frustrated, for example, if you’re allowed far fewer guests than you’d planned for in your contract.